-Wall lights are generally installed for ambient, or mood, lighting.
-There is no specific standard height for wall lights.
-The proper height for any wall light depends on numerous factors, such as the design and purpose of the light, the style of your decor and the height of the ceiling.
-Take all these into consideration when you determine the height that will work best for a wall light in your home.
+Wall lights are generally installed for ambient, or mood, lighting when they're indoors; or for visibility and security when they're used outdoors.
+There is no specific standard for indoor or outdoor wall light height.
+The proper height for any wall light depends on a number of factors, including the design and purpose of the light, the style of your decor and the height of the ceiling.

 Wall lights that are installed for a particular task, such as grooming in a bathroom or reading in bed, require a particular height that makes sense.
 Two wall sconces on each side of a bathroom or bedroom vanity mirror should be installed slightly above eye level.
 For example, install the lights at about 60 to 66 inches from the floor on each side of a mirror that hangs over a vanity.
 Install wall sconces just above the headboard or a few inches above where your head is when you sit up in bed to read.